lixiaochun/element-manager/doc/element_manager_automate_installation_manual.md

 **\[mkdir \~/setup\] \[Enter\]**

-> Locate the em folder which is configured as described in \"1.5
-> Configuration of the Included Accessories \" above in the working
+In case of non-connected Internet environment, locate the em folder which is configured as described in \"1.5 Configuration of the Included Accessories \" above in the working folder.
+(The Ansible folder is unnecessary.)<br>
-> folder.

 3.1.
 Ansible Installation
 --------------------------